qwertyTanz786/Smart-Ride-AI-Taxi-Demand-Forecast/README.md

-# Dubai Smart Mobility Demand Prediction 🚖
+# Smart Mobility Demand Prediction 🚖

 ## Project Overview

-This project predicts **Taxi Demand** in Dubai using machine learning.
+This project predicts **Taxi Demand** using machine learning.

 The goal is to help ride-hailing companies, taxi operators, and city planners anticipate transportation demand based on: